wtistang/2024-TechXchange-Labs/1240-Liberty-Getting-Started/README.md

     ![image022](./images/media/image022.png)

-    Visual Studio Code UI will be opened.
+    Visual Studio Code UI is opened.

 2. Click **Yes, I trust the authors** to continue.

     ![image023](./images/media/image023.png)

-    If you see during the lab one of the pop-ups below or any other pop-up asking to install something, close the pop-up without installation by clicking the **X**.
+    If you see during the lab one of the following pop-ups or any other pop-up asking to install something, close the pop-up without installation by clicking the **X**.
     ![image024](./images/media/image024.png)
     ![image025](./images/media/image025.png)

 3. Investigate into the generated project:

-    In Visual Studio Code, take a look at the **Explorer** section to see the content of the project.
+    In Visual Studio Code, look at the **Explorer** section to see the content of the project.
     You can find a **src** and a **target** folder, a **Dockerfile** and a maven build file (**pom.xml**).

     ![image026](./images/media/image026.png)

-4. Take a look at the generated Maven configuration
+4. Look at the generated Maven configuration

     a.
 Click **pom.xml** to see the maven pom.
 In the build section, you can find the configuration of the **liberty-maven-plugin**.